jorge-1987/PythonScripts/README.md

 # PythonScripts

-#Scripts in Python for daily work.
+#Scripts in Python for daily work:

 #RemoveDuplicates.py
 Script for finding duplicated files between two folders, the first one as the origin of the files, and the second one to search for duplicates in there.